Fulton County Schools students, staff asked to get COVID-19 test to return to post-Thanksgiving classes - Reporter Newspapers

 Students and employees of the Fulton County School System have been asked to get a COVID-19 test before returning to classes after the Thanksgiving holiday.
 Two free testing sites — including one in Sandy Springs — will be available Nov.
 29.

 FCS will switch entirely to universal remote learning on Nov.
 30 and Dec.
 1 to allow time for test results to be delivered, Superintendent Mike Looney told the Fulton Board of Education on Nov.
-19. Looney said the school district cannot require testing for all students and employees, but was making the request.
+19. Looney said in the meeting that the school district cannot require testing for all students and employees, but was making the request.

 FCS formed a partnership with CORE to open two additional testing sites on Sunday, Nov.
 29 at the North Learning Center at 450 Northridge Parkway in Sandy Springs and the South Learning Center at 4025 Flat Shoals Road, Union City.
 The two test sites will be open for any student, family member or employee who wants to be tested for free.

-Note: Correction: A previous version of this story incorrectly stated students and staff would be required to be tested rather than asked.